shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “I want it to go in the air.”

-“A airborne winter coat?”
+“An airborne winter coat?”
 Don JeLancie laughed.

 “Why?
 Is it ridiculous?”